Algorithmic Futures discusses technology and its effects on society..

 Algorithmic Trust

-From this perspective, and from viewing trust through Luhmann’s lens of complexity reduction, several arguments related to the current complexities of life and the advent of algorithmic decision making become interesting.
-The world, so it seems, and as is often stated, has become more complex.
-In this article, however, the argument followed is that the world has not become more complex but has rather lost trust in its systems, and partly in the functions running these systems.
+Strangely, the world, so it seems, and as is often stated, has become more complex.
+This article argues that the world has not become more complex but that we have lost trust in its systems, and partly in the human function running these systems.
 The reason for its decline is not apparently clear however it might not be a decline but more a shift in trust, away from human lead systems and towards algorithmic systems.

 A shift of trust from human based systems towards algorithmic systems is apparently in the example of self driving cars.
 A self driving car is an algorithmic system that is trusted more than a human driver.
 This means for this first time in history we are trusting algorithmic decision making over human decision making.
 This trust shift is a shift from technology that supports human decision making, which most technology was up to know ranging from the hammer to the automotive, towards algorithms that make decisions for humans.
 In turn, this represents a shift of trust away from a human driver towards an algorithm.